-My flight was delayed last night so I had to spend an extra night in Chicago.
+O’hareght was delayed last night, so I had to spend an extra night in Chicago.

 I want to share something with you that happened when I was at the airport this morning.

-You know how it is to go through security at an airport; but today, I met the most amazing lady in security.
-She checked everyone’s documentation with enthusiasm, excited to see you, energy, and had a compliment for everyone.
+You know how it is to go through security at an airport, but today, I met the most amazing lady in security.
+She checked everyone’s enthusiasm, was excited to see you, had energy, and complimented everyone.

 She recommended that I keep the clean-shaven look (I have not shaved in 3 days.).

 After meeting her and talking with her, the frustration around my flight and having to get up at 3:30 am did not matter anymore.